Twerton Park: The opening of Twerton Park (1932)

-Chairman Reg Coles officially ordered it.
-It would be a steel structure with a galvanised roof and glazed ends.
-The club supporters decided to temporarily spruce up an outbuilding from an orchard nearby to be used as dressing rooms and the club room, with 6 weeks to go before the first official game at the stadium there was no stand, no dressing rooms and no entrances.
-The stand became a reality when plans were drawn up and footings dug, with the foundations weighing 50 tons and costing the club £100 each.
+Chairman Reg Coles officially ordered the new steel structure with a galvanized roof and glazed ends.
+The club supporters decided to temporarily spruce up an outbuilding from an orchard nearby to be used as dressing rooms and the club room, with six weeks to go before the first official game at the stadium there was no stand, no dressing rooms and no entrances.
+A few weeks later, plans were drawn up and footings dug, with the foundations weighing fifty tons and costing the club £100 each.

-But the cavalry was on hand, in the form of the Supporters Club.
 By the end of May, the supporters had laid a substantial area of turf.
-Apart from volunteer labour, they also produced the money to employ ten men on turf-laying.
-From 31 May – 2 “1932, the “Great Supporters Carnival” took place over three days on the newly laid turf.
-It was a triumph.
-The community put out the flags and bunting the length of the High Street to “celebrate the return of football”.
-There was the usual funfair; a Boxing exhibition, games for children and adults – Fancy dress, skittles, guess the weight of the pig, and so on.
+From 31 May – 2 “1932, the “Great Supporters Carnival” took place on the site.
+During which, the Twerton community laid out flags and bunting the length of Twerton High Street to “celebrate the return of football”.
+There was the usual funfair; a boxing exhibition, games for children and adults – Fancy dress, skittles, guess the weight of the pig.
 In addition, a motor-cycle gymkhana.
-The first game was played against Bristol Rovers Reserves in the Southern League on the 27 August 1932, in front of a crowd of 2,936, in which Bath won 2–0.
+The first ever game at Twerton Park was played against Bristol Rovers Reserves in the Southern League on the 27 August 1932, in front of a crowd of 2,936, in which Bath won 2–0.

 A stadium worthy of the West (1932–1967)

-25 November 1934, Bath would play Charlton Athletic, with 600 tickets being sold in two days as work continued to bring the ground up to scratch for the game.
-A new exit was made from the car park and crush were put in place all along the bank in front of the turnstiles.
-Half an hour before kick off there were well over 5000 in the ground.
-The official attendance was 9,750, the record attendance at the time.
+On 25 November 1934, Bath City would play Charlton Athletic, with 600 tickets being sold in two days as work continued to bring the ground up to scratch for the game.
+A new exit was made from the car park and crush barriers were put in place all along the bank in front of the turnstiles.
+Half an hour before kick off there were over 5000 in the ground.
+The official attendance was 9,750, the record gate at the time.
 Roofing was added to The Popular Side in 1935, with the chairman, Mortimer believing it was a necessity to provide supporters with shelter during bad weather.
-Aldershot had a "very fine stand" and the price of it was one which appealed to the club's management team, A stand similar to that of Aldershot's would be erected though about half the size.
-The same year, the club carried on with the provision of dressings rooms under the stand, to replace the ones created during the building of the ground from outbuildings.
+Aldershot had a "very fine stand" and the price of it was one which appealed to the club's management team, A stand similar would be erected though about half the size.
+The same year, the club carried on building dressings rooms under the stand, to replace the ones created during the building of the ground from outbuildings.